 The Lord doesn't care what you look like, what you wear, what you do, how much money you make, or how qualified you believe yourself to be.
 The Lord looks beyond the outside appearance and He searches the heart.
 He says, "are you teachable?
 Can I mold you?
 Do you seek Me and My face?
 If I put pressure on you and lead you into the wilderness, will you abandon Me there?"

-In the next few verses, all of Jesse's sons pass before Samuel, "And Samuel said to Jesse, “The Lord has not chosen these.” (v10) Finally they bring in David.
+In the next few verses all of Jesse's sons pass before Samuel, "And Samuel said to Jesse, “The Lord has not chosen these.” (v10) Finally they bring in David.
 What's interesting is that no one in David's family thought David would be anointed as king.
 They didn't call him along with his brothers to pass before Samuel.
 They didn't even bother to bring him in from the fields where he was tending the sheep!
-Even Jesse, David's own father, didn't go get him to line up with his brothers!
+Even Jesse, David's own father, didn't go get him to line up with his brothers.
+David is seen as less than his brothers.
+He's a nobody in their eyes.

 "And Samuel said to Jesse, “Are all the young men here?”
 Then he said, “There remains yet the youngest, and there he is, keeping the sheep.”